 This take on a classic gin gimlet, adds fresh mint and St. Germain for un petit French twist.
-Inspired by the new book Paris Cocktails, this drink will make you feel magnifique no matter where you consume it!
+Inspired by the new book Paris Cocktails, this French Gin Gimlet will make you feel magnifique no matter where you consume it!

 If you want more cocktail inspiration, check out Doni's book on Girls' Guide to Paris and if you buy it there, you'll also get a great ebook on where to eat in Paris for your next trip.
-She'll also be in London, Paris and many cities across the US promoting the book and pouring drinks while teaching you how to do the same, so see if she's coming to a city near you.
 Santé!

 French Gin Gimlet

 - 1-3/4 ounces of Citadelle gin, or other gin of your choosing